se4ai/se4ai.github.io/about-why.md

 For example _Hyperparameter  optimization_
-is now widely applied in SE (see [Xia'18](/REFS#xia-2018) and [Osman'17](/REFS#osman-2017)), That kind of optimizers selects the model we want from the large space of poossible models.
+is now widely applied in SE (see [Xia'18](/REFS#xia-2018) and [Osman'17](/REFS#osman-2017)), That kind of optimizers selects the model we want from the large space of possible models.
 That is, methods that have matured within the SE community (by SE researchers and practitioners), can now be applied to other problems (e.g.  as discussed later in this book, how to  mitigate unfair software).